 Development would need to respect the Conservation Area and the extremely high number of listed buildings (including their setting) in the village through sensitive siting and design.

 The village primary school has limited capacity and an extension may be required.
-Contributions would also be needed to increase the capacity of GP practices in Market Harborough (it is not known if residents use Corby GP practices).
+The capacity of Corby and Uppingham GP surgeries is not known at present.

-3 proposed Local Green Space are being taken forward the new Local Plan process although these and possible others could now be taken forward through the neighbourhood plan and could impact on developable capacity.
+Three proposed Local Green Space are being taken forward the new Local Plan process although these and possible others could now be taken forward through the neighbourhood plan and could impact on developable capacity.

-HSE and National Grid Gas Buffer Consultation Area covers southern part of the village and will affect the capacity of sites to accommodate development.
+An HSE and National Grid Gas Buffer Consultation Area covers southern part of the village and will affect the capacity of sites to accommodate development.
 There are areas of flood risk in the village which need to be avoided.
 Eyebrook Reservoir SSSI is less than a kilometre north of the village.